A WEEK-END TRIP TO BRUGES (BELGIUM)

 WHERE TO STAY IN BRUGES (BELGIUM)

 Bruges is so small that you probably can’t go wrong with lodging here as far as location goes.
-The only hotel I could find that is bookable with points is the Crowne Plaza Bruges Hotel.
-Cash rates are as low as $143 a night, awards nights are 27K IHG points a night.
+The only hotel I could find that is bookable with points is the Crowne Plaza Bruges.
+Cash rates are as low as $143 a night and award nights are 27K IHG points a night.
 We booked two nights at the cash rate and paid extra ($29 for two) for breakfast.
-The location of this hotel can not be beat.
+The location of this hotel cannot be beat.
 Literally just steps from Burg Square and the canals.
-And bonus points for having an indoor pool for the kids! (full review coming soon)
+And bonus points for having an indoor pool for the kids!

 Final Thoughts

-Bruges was our favorite town we visited during our ten day trip.
+Bruges was our favorite town we visited during our ten-day trip (I loved it so much we returned in October 2023).
 Just being able to walk out of our hotel and be right in the middle of everything was so nice.
 No stressing about riding a train or metro or huge crowds.
 It was just easy.
 While Bruges is a wonderful city to visit in the summer, they are also famous for their Christmas Markets in the winter months.
-I’m keeping this one on my places to visit more than once!
+I’m keeping this one on my places to visit more than once.

 Happy Travels!